OUR COMMITMENT TO SAFE, INCLUSIVE AND INNOVATIVE OPERATIONS

 Health and Safety Beyond the Mine

-We consider local stakeholders’ health and safety in our activities.
+In our activities, we also consider local stakeholders’ health and safety.
 As we transport materials to and from mine sites, the safety of our workers relates directly to the safety of local communities and neighbours.
 We require our workers and contractors to adhere to all local transportation laws and regulations.
-An important part of being a responsible operator and a good neighbour is respecting common areas outside of our mining sites (such as roadways), and Eldorado is committed to transportation safety.
+An important part of being a responsible operator and a good neighbour is respecting common areas outside of our site boundaries (such as roadways), and we are committed to transportation safety.

-To promote health and safety in the communities near our operations, health programs at our sites provide basic medical treatments and services for employees and contractors, including immunizations and medical checkups.
-At some sites, like Efemçukuru, local community members are welcome to visit our physicians to receive checkups free of charge, while we support access to healthcare off site across our operating regions.
+To promote health and safety in the communities near our operations, our sites have both formal and informal aid-assistance programs in which our emergency response teams help in community emergencies.
+We offer health programs at our sites for employees and contractors, including basic medical treatments, immunizations and medical check-ups.
+At some sites, like Efemçukuru, local community members are welcome to visit our physicians to receive check-ups free of charge, while we support access to health care off site across our operating regions.
+During 2025, a total of 536 medical services were provided to the local community by the Workplace Health Unit.

-Our emergency response teams also maintain close working relationships with community-based emergency responders and provide additional support and resources to local responders in the event of a serious off-site incident.
-In cases of natural disaster and irregular weather events, such as floods and forest fires, which may become more frequent due to climate change, our emergency responders are prepared to assist community- based response teams to protect our workers, assets and neighbours.
-On February 6, 2023, a series of earthquakes devastated vast regions in Türkiye and Syria, the effects of which are still felt by thousands of people.
-The Efemçukuru Mine Search and Rescue Team and the Kışladağ Gold Mine Fire Rescue Team were dispatched immediately to support search and rescue efforts and provide relief in the hardest hit areas.
-These teams worked together tirelessly to apply their training and equipment to help save lives.
+Our emergency response teams also maintain close working relationships with community-based emergency responders and provide additional support and resources to them in the event of a serious off-site incident.
+In cases of natural disasters and irregular weather events, such as floods and forest fires, which may become more frequent due to climate change, our emergency responders are prepared to assist community-based response teams to protect our workers, assets and neighbours.

 INCLUSIVE DIVERSITY